bassemaed/HackerRank_TestDome_Practise/README.md

 # HackerRank_Practise
-This repository contains important hackerank problems in C/CPP
+This repository contains important hackerank and testdome problems in C/C++